 SAD is considered a recent discovery, when really people have known about it for since forever but for it being thoroughly misunderstood.

 Combating it is the origin of the traditions associated with Christmas.

 However it was looked at—gods, spirits or sprites—these entities were responsible for the condition of everything, be it for better or worse.

 Bringing representations of positive spirit fertility (and so power) into the home in the form of tree tips is just one way people found to keep the darker spirits—those that had laid waste to the sun and left lands almost completely barren—at bay.

-And not without good reason; plenty of people would be feeling down—the bad spirits getting the better of them—for no other apparent reason than the success the Dark Side would currently appear to be having everywhere.
+And not without good reason; plenty of people would be feeling down—the bad spirits getting the better of them—for no other apparent reason than the success the Dark Side would appear to be having everywhere.

 Thanks for reading 🙂